Expediting quantum state transfer through the long-range extended XY model: Conclusion

-The extended $XY$ model with long-range interactions provides a powerful platform for investigating the feasibility of quantum state transfer (QST) protocols and exploring their potential in quantum technologies.
-We demonstrated that the incorporating long-range interactions in the spin chain significantly altered the dynamics of state transfer, resulting in a shorter time required to achieve quantum advantage.
-Specifically, it was observed that the quasi long- and long-range regimes, where the decay strength is moderately low, exhibited an optimal interplay between interaction range and efficiency, outperforming both short-range systems.
+The study revealed that incorporation of long-range interactions in the spin chain significantly altered the dynamics of state transfer, resulting in a shorter time required to achieve quantum advantage.
+Specifically, it was observed that the quasi-long- and long-range regimes, where the decay strength is moderately low, exhibited an optimal interplay between interaction range and efficiency, outperforming both short-range systems.
 Furthermore, the role of the coordination number in QST was highlighted, where intermediate coordination numbers, involving interactions beyond nearest neighbors, facilitated faster and more reliable state transfer compared to excessively high values.

-The study revealed that long-range interactions had a direct impact on enhancing the maximum fidelity of state transfer, even in larger systems.
-While fidelity typically decreased with an increase in system size, the presence of long-range interactions reduced this decline, ensuring reliable performance in scenarios where short-range models failed to maintain fidelity above the classical threshold.
-It was also found that the interplay of anisotropy and magnetic field strength played a crucial role, with strong anisotropy enhancing fidelity at the expense of increased sensitivity to field variations, while the XX model, with a zero anisotropy limit, demonstrated robustness over a wider range of conditions.

 Additionally, distinct behaviors across the long-, quasi long-, and short-range interaction regimes were uncovered.
-In the long-range regime, fluctuations in transfer time and fidelity were attributed to the dynamics of entanglement generating and disentangling powers of the evolving Hamiltonian, whereas the quasi long-range domain provided a stable and efficient configuration for state transfer.
+In the long-range regime, fluctuations in the fidelity and transfer time were attributed to the dynamics of entanglement generating and disentangling powers of the evolving Hamiltonian, whereas the quasi long-range domain provided a stable and efficient configuration for state transfer.
 In contrast, the short-range interacting model closely resembled traditional nearest-neighbor ones, exhibiting diminished performance due to limited interaction range.